Exp0Ten/atmega/notes/lib.md

 And that's it!
 I know this was long but understanding stack is crucial for parameters and local variables.

 ## misc.inc
+This file contains macros which slightly help or change the looks of something.
+Nothing important code-vise (tho some pretty cool stuff with the assembler).